 An unavoidable quick stop to take photos of the reflections in the small, unnamed lake at Sulzibiel and we were back to the main path.
 Joining other walkers half-hurrying to the last cable cars of the day, we made it back with ten minutes to spare and sat back to enjoy the views from the gondola as we descended to Grindelwald for dinner.

-There’s a full set of my photos from the hike on my Flickr account.
+There’s a full set of my photos from the hike in this photo collection.